 How do I know if my pet needs Dental help?

 Phew!
-Love to kiss you dog, but your breath takes mine away!
+Love to kiss your dog, but their breath takes mine away!
 Halitosis is not normal in your dog or cat.
-It is a sure sign that she/he has either well established gingivitis or deeper periodontal disease.
+It is a sure sign that she/he has either well-established gingivitis or deeper periodontal disease.
 Absolutely, the most overlooked chronic infection in our pets is dental disease.
-This brewing infection is not only capable of causing both acute and chronic pain, but has far reaching effects on your pets major organ function and longevity.
+This brewing infection is not only capable of causing both acute and chronic pain but has far-reaching effects on your pets major organ function and longevity.
 As the mouth goes, so goes the body.

 Breath not so bad…